Analysis | Why Are Disney and Comcast Battling Over Fox and Sky?: QuickTake

 With the U.K. government’s approval for Fox to buy Sky, Fox’s board must decide whether to make a new offer.
 As it stands, Comcast’s bid of 12.50 pounds ($16.71) a share is at a premium to Fox’s 10.75 pounds a share.
 A higher bid would come with complications, though.
 As part of the Disney-Fox merger agreement, Fox would need Disney’s consent to boost its offer.
 To keep things simple, Disney might be tempted to make its own outright bid for Sky.

-The stage is set for one, and not just over Sky.
-In late May, Comcast confirmed its desire to outbid Disney for the Fox operations, and began approaching Fox shareholders to discuss its plan.
-If Disney now raises its bid for Fox, Comcast might do the same.
-The companies, meanwhile, will probably make their final offers for Sky within weeks, at which point Sky’s shareholders would have to decide which to back.
-All of this had hinged on the fate of another deal: AT&T’s attempt to acquire Time Warner, which the Justice Department had tried to block on antitrust grounds.
-Now that a federal judge has ruled against the U.S., Comcast has fewer reasons to fear similar treatment for its bid for Fox, though the Justice Department could still intervene.
+Comcast waited to make a formal bid until the fate of another so-called vertical deal, combining programming and distribution powerhouses, was decided: AT&T’s attempt to acquire Time Warner, which the Justice Department had tried to block on antitrust grounds.
+When a federal judge ruled against the U.S., Comcast had fewer reasons to fear similar treatment for its bid for Fox, though the Justice Department could still intervene.

 7. What might the endgame look like?